Welcome to University Student Housing!

 Culinary Services & Dining Hall Behavior

-All residents must contract for a meal plan in order to live in the residence halls.
+All residents must contract for a meal plan to live in the residence halls.
 Students are expected to abide by the rules and regulations set forth by University Student Housing and the Code of Student Conduct while in the Dining Halls.

 Health Code